oplS15projects/FP4-proposal/README.md

 # Project Title: Henriette the Witch
 ### Problem Statement
 We will be making a 2D side-scrolling game.
 Our plan is to get rather involved, including a number of mechanics.
-Gameplay will include maneuvering around obstacles, attacking enemies using spells, and gaining expeirence points to level up.
+Gameplay will include maneuvering around obstacles, attacking enemies using spells, and gaining experience points to level up.
 The ultimate goal of the game is to reach the right side of each stage.

 We will create the game with the 2htdp/universe library.
-When using the 2htdp/univese library we manipulate what are called “WorldState”s; These “WorldState”s represent the current state of the program and in our program also choose which maps are to be drawn on the screen.
+When using the 2htdp/universe library we manipulate what are called “WorldState”s; These “WorldState”s represent the current state of the program and in our program also choose which maps are to be drawn on the screen.
 The “big-bang” procedure drives the entire program around so that we can have an interactive product; “big-bang” expects us to hand procedures to it that will handle creating new “WorldState”s, key-handlers, and draw procedures.
 Therefore, we need to handle drawing the map, player movement, collisions, etc. so that "big-bang" will know what to do with it when it comes to the next state, every "tick" we have to update all the sprites and map.

 ### Problem Analysis
 For this project we will have to make use of higher order procedures such as foldr, map, filter, etc. for when we transition between world states and when we are redrawing the map/level.
-We will also have to seperate our code into sprites, entities, maps, and our procedures which we hand to "big-bang"; therefore we are building an abstraction barrier between our helper procedures and all of our game data.
+We will also have to separate our code into sprites, entities, maps, and our procedures which we hand to "big-bang"; therefore we are building an abstraction barrier between our helper procedures and all of our game data.

 ### Data set or other source materials
 All of our sprites will have to come from a image files which will be saved locally within the game directory.
 We plan to provide the graphics for the game ourselves, but because programming is our priority, we may end up using graphics from any source online.